-Apps and websites make it easy to sell used clothes online, but luckily you don’t HAVE TO go online to sell second hand clothes.
+Apps and websites make it easy to sell used clothes online, but luckily you don’t have to go online to sell second hand clothes.
 We recommend researching your local second hand stores to see if they would buy gently used clothes (but do make sure your clothes are clean and in quite good condition).
 Some cities also have consignment stores which can buy some of your pre-loved items for a commission.
-Finally, you could also host a yard or garage sale, especially if you have more than just clothes to sell.
+Finally, you could also host a yard or garage sale or a market stall with a couple of friends, especially if you have more than just clothes to sell.

 Prep your used clothes for sale